Please expand the areas below for frequently asked questions and their answers, plus some general information on the causes of poor AV sync.

 Q. By accurate, how accurate do you mean?

-As an indication, internally, Sync-One2 is very accurate.
-The smallest error between the flash and a beep detectable is 0.05 milliseconds, and all internal calculations are processed internally at that resolution.
+Internally, Sync-One2 is very accurate.
+The timing resolution is 0.05 milliseconds; the smallest error between the flash and a beep is 0.05 milliseconds.
+All statistics calculations are from the internal high-resolution data.
 The display is rounded to the nearest millisecond or 1/100th of a frame.

 Q. I think my Sync-One2 isn’t detecting signals as it should; what could be wrong?